n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.executeCommand.md

 The Execute Command node runs shell commands on the host machine that runs n8n.

 !!! note "Which shell runs the command?"
     This node executes the command in the default shell of the host machine.
-For example, PowerShell on Windows and zsh on macOS.
+For example, cmd on Windows and zsh on macOS.

     If you run n8n with Docker, your command will run in the n8n container and not the Docker host.